3 min read

 Recommended gemstones and crystals for meditation when the moon is full and bright are:

-Full Pink Moon is on April 6th and gets its name from wild ground phlox, a widespread flower of Spring.
+Full Pink Moon is on April 23th and gets its name from wild ground phlox, a widespread flower of Spring.
+Other names include Sprouting Grass Moon, Egg Moon, and Fish Moon.

-On May 5th, flowers are abundant during the Full Flower Moon.
+On May 23rd, flowers are abundant during the Full Flower Moon.
+Some also call it the Corn Planting Moon or the Milk Moon.

-The Full Buck Moon on July 3rd is when deer sprout new antlers covered in velvety fur.
+The Full Buck Moon on July 21st is when deer sprout new antlers covered in velvety fur.
+It's also sometimes referred to as the Thunder Moon due to the frequent thunderstorms in this month.

-On August 1st the Full Sturgeon Moon signals tribes that it’s time to visit large bodies of water to catch larger fish before the end of Summer.
+On August 19th the Full Sturgeon Moon signals tribes that it’s time to visit large bodies of water to catch larger fish before the end of Summer.
+It's also called the Red Moon because of its reddish appearance from heat.

-The Harvest Moon on September 29th lets the tribes know it's time to harvest corn.
-The Harvest Moon usually occurs in September, when it's closest to the autumn equinox.
+The Harvest Moon on September 18th lets the tribes know it's time to harvest corn and its name signifies when crops are gathered.
+It's also bright, allowing farmers to work later into the night.

-The Full Beaver Moon is November 27th.
+The Full Beaver Moon is November 15th.
 Beavers are preparing for the winter and signal a time to gather supplies for the cold weather ahead.
+It's also sometimes called the Frost Moon.

-The Full Cold Moon on December 26th symbolizes long winter nights and cold weather.
+The Full Cold Moon on December 15th symbolizes long winter nights and cold weather.
+It's also known as the Long Nights Moon due to the winter solstice and the longer nights that come with it.

 Heather is an Artisan Jeweler and Certified Meditation Teacher.
 In 2011 she established Golden Lotus Mala to create jewelry with a purpose for meditation and spiritual growth.
 Within this blog she shares her experiences about meditation with mala beads, natural gemstones, crystals, and more.